Bold (detergent)

 Bold is a laundry detergent brand owned by Procter & Gamble.

 History

 Bold was originally introduced in the United States in 1965, and was launched in 1974 as the UK's first low suds biological detergent.
-In 1982, it was relaunched as the country's only combined detergent/conditioner, and has been a popular product since.
+In 1982, it was relaunched as the country's only combined detergent and conditioner, and has been a popular product since.

-In 2004, the Bold 2in1 detergent/conditioner product was given a packaging revamp.
+In 2004, the Bold 2-in-1 detergent and conditioner product packaging was updated.